November 23, 2011

 When I first moved here in 1993 I went to Sardi’s to look at all the caricatures on the wall and see a New York bar I had only read about in books and had seen in movies and TV shows.
 When I discovered the free cheese and Ritz crackers at the bar I was elated.
 I had cashed in a pension plan to move here and pursue a career as a writer back in those days.
 A lot of doors had been slammed in my face, but I was getting stuff published, but some weeks my sole income was a 35 dollar check from the Manhattan Spirit newspaper on a wise-ass story I had written about the Hard Rock Cafe.
 I had bigger paydays from New York Newsday and The NY Daily News, but those choice assignments were fewer and farther between.
 I mostly toiled at the free weeklies, which was an exercise in poverty.

+I’m a nervous person to begin with, but when the outgoing money greatly surpasses your incoming cash, it can grate on your nerves and make you dream about sleeping over a heating grate in front of Penn Station.
 Whenever I got something published back in those days it was a cause for celebration.
 I had a byline in New York and a staff writing job just had to be just around the corner.
 A lot of times I’d go celebrate at the P&G Bar in my neighborhood and buy bags of potato chips for the regulars slumped around the bar, but other times I’d take the express train to Times Square and go and eat some of the free cheese and Ritz crackers at Sardi’s and think about the day that writing would finally pay the bills and I wouldn’t be sweating rent and bills.
 I’d always take my latest article with me, because you never knew if you’d meet a tourist of the female persuasion that you could say, “Me?
 Oh I’m a writer here in New York, in fact here’s my latest piece that just came out.”

+After a while I surrendered and got a night job and did my own thing as far as writing goes.
 I still am. and if you’re reading this, I thank you.
 I always loved going into Sardi’s and savoring the free cheese and Ritz crackers and think about the days when a staff writing job appeared to be looming it’s happy head right around the corner.
 Happy memories of days gone by.

 And now the cheese is gone, but at least for me, my dreams live on.
 There’s some things Mayor Bloomberg and the DOH goons can’t touch.
 Goodnight everybody and see you tomorrow after dark.